-It is very sad that so many influential, bright minded presenters with a deep expertise in their fields lose their audiences due to their poor presentation skills.
-It is also about respect for the audience.
-People pay a lot of money and travel from far away to attend conferences, so their time should not be wasted.
-Both the organizers and the presenters need to do everything they can to add value to the audience, so here are some useful tips that I have accumulated over the years.
+It is very sad that so many influential, bright-minded presenters with a deep expertise in their fields lose their audiences due to their poor presentation skills.
+It is also about respect for the audience, so their time should not be wasted.
+Both the event organizers and the presenters need to do everything they can to add value to the audience, so here are some useful tips that I have accumulated over the years.

 .Advice for speakers

-- Start by urging the audience not to take notes, say that you will post your presentation summary online immediately afterwards.
-Your presentation summary should not be all your slides.
-Instead, put together three (maximum 3!) slides that explain your key messages with pictures and very short texts.
+- Tell the audience not to take notes, say that you will email or post your presentation summary online immediately afterwards.

-- Keep an eye contact with the audience, and move around the stage, don’t hold on to the speaker stand!
-Use a remote clicker to control your presentation.
+- Keep an eye contact with the audience and move around the stage, don’t hold on to the speaker stand.
+Use a clicker to control your presentation.
 Remember that 70% of your communication is in your body language!

 - Engage the audience during your talk, at least every 10 minutes.
 For example by letting them vote on a question with their hands or green/red cards or mentometers.

 - Slow down, speak slower than usual and add pauses for emphasis.
-This enables the audience to take in what you are saying and increase their understanding, it also gives you more respect.
+This enables the audience to take in what you are saying and increases their understanding.
+It also gives you more respect.
 Never try to cram a 30-minute speech into a 20-minute time slot, that is a big no-no!

 - Design the slides so that they are easy to see from the back of the room.
 This means very big text sizes and images that fill the whole screen.
-The classic mistake is to sit in front of your computer screen and to design the slides for that short distance, so step back 2-3 meters and see if you still can see everything.
+The classic mistake is to sit in front of your laptop screen and design the slides for that arms-length distance, so step back 2-3 meters and see if you still can see everything.
 Also, avoid using borders, they are just wasted space.
-There are never any borders around the movie at the cinema.
+There are never any borders around the movie at the cinema!